freqtrade/freqtrade/docs/strategy-advanced.md

 ## Bot loop start callback

-A simple callback which is called at the start of every bot iteration.
+A simple callback which is called once at the start of every bot throttling iteration.
-This can be used to perform calculations which are pair independent.
+This can be used to perform calculations which are pair independent (apply to all pairs), loading of external data, etc.

 ``` python
 import requests